pokergeist/SwitchIR/README.md

 ### Testing Status:

+**2022-11-03**

+It occurred to me that since I was receiving transmitted data, apparently from the IR receiver, it looks like the transmitter is working.

+**Paradigm shift**: I'll be abandoning the IRDA hardware as it is not applicable to Consumer IR remote controls.
+I'll be looking to do more with Chris Young's IRLib2 library and direct access to the IR transceiver.

 **2022-11-01**

 In lieu of an oscillator that fits, a function generator was used to provide1.8432MHz timing to the encoder/decoder IC.
 Remote IR signals were received and are being parsed.
 It is not obvious that messages transmitted by the MCU are being output by the IR transceiver.
-The operation IR remotes is visible via my cell phone camera and other CCD devices.
+The operation of IR remotes is visible via my cell phone camera and other CCD devices.
 It's possible that it's a soldering issue - I'll know more when I get the new hardware.
 I'm eager to get these boards fab'ed with pick & place equipment.

 ---